 Will I get adjusted on my first visit?

 Your pain has likely been present for some time.
-To understand fully where the source of your issue is, we take X-rays, which then require a thorough, accurate reading.
+To understand fully where the source of your issue is, we will do a complete health history, examination and if necessary, we take x-rays, which then require a thorough, accurate reading.
 Dr. Ali takes time to go over all findings with you before starting treatment so that you know what to expect moving forward, and we know how best to help you.
-If you’re suffering, we may be able to see you for an adjustment on the same day as your examination, but we usually see you the following day.
+Yes, of course, if you choose to, we will see you for an adjustment on the same day as your examination.

 Can someone who has had back surgery see a chiropractor?